xwmx/nb/docs/index.markdown

 #### Notebooks, Tags, and Taxonomy

-`nb` is optimized to work well with a bunch of notebooks, so notebooks are a good way to organize notes and bookmarks by top-level topic.
+`nb` is optimized to work well with a collection of notebooks, so notebooks are a good way to organize notes and bookmarks by top-level topic.

 [#tags](#-tagging) are searchable across notebooks and can be created ad hoc,